openkfw/TruBudget/docs/operation-administration/installation/create-new-network/bare-metal.md

 ## Connect to an existing Blockchain network

-This section describes how you can setup a slave node on another server that will try to connect to the master node.
-You cannot run the slave node on the same server where the master node is located because the port `7447` is already used by master node.
+This section describes how you can setup a beta node on another server that will try to connect to the alpha node.
+You cannot run the beta node on the same server where the alpha node is located because the port `7447` is already used by alpha node.
 If you want also want to setup an API and Frontend, follow the instructions from [Frontend](#frontend) and [API](#api).

 To connect to an already existing Blockchain network **adapt** and set the following environment parameters: